nivit/goodvibes/README.md

 The easiest way to install Goodvibes is to use an existing package for your distribution.
 You can check the [release][] pages to see what's available.

-If there's no package for you, you will need to grab the source code and compile it.
-Goodvibes uses the *Autotools* to build, so the procedure is quite straightforward, and should look like this.
+If there's no package for you, you will need to grab the source code at first.

-	# Get the source code
 	git clone https://github.com/elboulangero/goodvibes.git

-	cd goodvibes
-	# Compile
+Compilation is done with the [Autotools][] using the usual set of commands.

 	./autogen.sh
 	./configure
 	make

-	# Install
+Installation is a one-liner, and must be run as root.

 	sudo make install

 Of course, you need to install the required dependencies.